 A dedicated Progression and Support Team provides a high-level of support to students who are experiencing challenging times in their lives or are struggling to engage with their studies.
 Such students are more likely to fall into one of our target student groups.
 The Progression and Support Advisors actively provide intensive 1-to-1 student support working closely with other professional services, Personal Tutors and programme teams.
-The new Student Attendance and Engagement Dashboard enables students in need of enhanced levels of support to be more easily identified.
-From 2020-21 we have captured more detailed demographic information about students supported by the Progression and Support Team and types of interventions provided which will be evaluated in 2022/23.
+The new Student Attendance and Engagement Dashboard will enable students in need of enhanced levels of support to be more easily identified.
+We will also explore the experience of students who transfer from full-time to part-time study due to changes in life circumstances which often leads to poor attainment outcomes.
+From 2020-21 we plan to capture more detailed demographic information about students supported by the Progression and Support Team and types of interventions provided which will be evaluated through an annual beneficiary assessment as part of continual improvement of the service.
+This will inform the way we target support to our target student groups from 2021-22.